Content Security Policy in Next.js: Static Pages, Nonces, and Real‑World Trade‑Offs

 CSP is worth doing, but it is not a pastein header.

-A Csp is a Browser Contract
+A CSP is a Browser Contract

 A Content Security Policy is enforced by the browser.
 The server sends a header, and the browser uses it to decide which resources may load or execute.